Double-entry accounting for separately managed investment accounts

 Assuming that the investment accounts are related to an incorporated company and not a sole proprietorship, and that the investments are in the company's name, not yours personally, this is what I would do in QuickBooks:

 1. Create a bank type of account for each of the investment accounts you want to track.
 You may want to have these as sub accounts under a parent account called "Investment Accounts".

 2. Create an other asset account called "Investments at Cost" or "Marketable Investments".

-3. Create sub-accounts under "Investments at Cost" or "Marketable Investments" for each of the investment accounts you setup bank type
+3. Create sub-accounts under "Investments at Cost" or "Marketable Investments" for each of the investment accounts you setup bank type accounts for.

 4. Setup revenue accounts according to how the income will be reported on your T2 S125 GIFI Statement.
 For example Foreign Interest, Foreign Dividends, Canadian Interest, Canadian Dividends, Capital Gains Distribution, Return of Capital, etc. I would put all these under a parent account called "Investment Revenue".

 5. If you have foreign investments, create an expense called "Taxes Withheld" and make it a sub account of your Income Taxes account.
 Also setup an other income type AND other expense type accounts called "Gain on Investments" and "Loss on Investments" respectively.